j-i-l/vim-config/README.md

     git clone --recursive https://github.com/davidhalter/jedi-vim ~/src/vim/bundle/jedi-vim

+For the vim-jedi plugin to work correctly you will also need to install jedi, if you are on linux, this one is symple:

+    apt-get install python-jedi

 ### [vim-latex](8)
 is a powerful plugin is you plan to use vim to write in latex.